mongodb/specifications/source/polling-srv-records-for-mongos-discovery/polling-srv-records-for-mongos-discovery.rst

 Implementation
 --------------

-If the initial topology was created through a ``mongodb+srv://`` URI, then drivers MUST implement this specification by periodically rescanning the SRV DNS records.
+If the initial topology was created through a ``mongodb+srv://`` or ``mongodb+rawsrv://` URI, then drivers MUST implement this specification by periodically rescanning the SRV DNS records.
 There MUST NOT be an option to turn this behaviour off.

 Drivers MUST NOT implement this specification if they do not adhere fully to